Niobrara National Scenic River

-Considered an extraordinary example of a Great Plains river, the Niobrara is home to over 500 plant species many at or beyond their usual range, including many not otherwise naturally found within several hundred miles.
-These species include birch, ponderosa pine and a rare hybrid aspen (quaking X bigtooth).
-Species from six different vegetation communities can be found in proximity.
-Northern boreal forest types occur on north facing slopes where shade and abundant ground water create cooler microclimates.
-Species growing here include paper birch, aspen, ferns and club mosses.
+Considered an extraordinary example of a Great Plains river, the Niobrara is home to over 500 plant species, many of which are at their range edge or outside of their core distribution, including many not otherwise naturally found within several hundred miles.
+These species include paper birch, ponderosa pine and a rare hybrid aspen (quaking X bigtooth).
+Species from six different vegetation communities can be found in proximity along the river.
+Northern boreal forest species occur on north facing slopes where shade and abundant ground water create cooler microclimates.
+Species growing here include paper birch, aspen, ferns, and club mosses.
 Rocky Mountain forest plants include ponderosa pine, serviceberry, and horizontal juniper.
 Eastern deciduous forests grow on the moist bottom lands and islands of the Niobrara.
-They include American elm, basswood, cottonwood, green ash, bur oak, hackberry and box elder.
-Three types of prairie are found in the river valley, displaying a botanical transition between among the eastern tallgrass prairie, the Sandhills mixed-grass prairie, and Northern Mixed-grass prairie.
+They include American elm, American basswood, eastern cottonwood, green ash, bur oak, common hackberry, and box elder.
+Three types of prairie are found in the river valley, displaying a botanical transition between among the eastern tallgrass prairie, the Sandhills mixed-grass prairie, and Northern mixed-grass prairie.
 Mule deer, beaver, mink, pronghorn, river otter and even bison can be found in the area.
 Approximately 300 bison and a few dozen elk are protected in the 19,000 acre (77 km^{2}) Fort Niobrara National Wildlife Refuge, which is located along the river.

-In the Niobrara River, minnows such as sand shiners, red shiners and flathead chubs search for their food of aquatic insects near streambank margins.
+In the Niobrara River, minnows such as sand shiner, red shiner and flathead chub search for their food of aquatic insects near streambank margins.
 Larger fish, such as rainbow and brown trout, prefer cooler, clear water where springbranch canyon tributaries enter the river.
 Channel catfish, a popular game fish, prefer deeper waters or cover during the day and feed at night in the riffles.
-Softshell, snapping or painted turtles may be found sunning on logs in summer.
+Softshell, snapping, and painted turtles may be found sunning on logs in summer.